 You can't fully prepare for that kind of thing because you don't know what it's going to be.
 But there are decisions you can make now which can make future changes easier (or harder) to make.
 Get used to making schema changes, botching them, rolling them back, losing no data, and trying again.
 Make backups.

 Because marriage is a big deal.
 By definition it is a far bigger deal to the people getting married than it is to you, the person who takes care of the computer which logs the event.
-After all the genuinely important legislative barriers have fallen, you don't want to be the person who raises a trivial technological barrier to replace them.
+After all the formidable legislative barriers have fallen, you don't want to be the jerk who raises a trivial technological barrier to replace them.

 And in case it isn't obvious: all of this generalises massively.
 All of us who create and maintain computer systems are simultaneously creating implicit and explicit restrictions on how those systems are used, and what kind of data they can store, and what users can do with them.
 Careless design can make the lives of users difficult or even nightmarish, in ways which are genuinely important.